ktht/CustomResonantHHProduction/README.md

 # Resonant HH production

-## Known issues:
+## Known issues

 Not going to fix them because the production is basically over but still worth mentioning:

 - Memory requirements increase for 2017 and (especially for) 2018.
 Probably need to use 2 cores when asking more than 2500M of memory.
 - A handful of 2018 jobs failed with Geant4 errors ("Track stuck, not moving for 25 steps in volume").
 The most efficient way to get rid of this error is by using a different seed at the LHE+GEN-SIM step, so that a different configuration of particles enter the detector simulation that doesn't cause any issues.
 - A small number of 2018 jobs failed because the files from MinBias sample were no simply accessible.
 No other way around it other than reshuffling the file list with a different seed or resubmitting the same job (in case the issue was due to temporary loss of connection).
 - The LFN paths (including the `file:` prefix) to MiniAOD files that are later Ntupelized must be less than 255 characters long.
 A temporary solution is to rename the directories created by CRAB to respect this requirement.
 A long-term solution would be rethinking how to construct request ID such that it won't violate this rule.

 ## Create missing gridpacks